NOVA (filesystem): Copy-on-write

 NOVA uses copy-on-write (COW) to update file data.
 When a program writes data to a file, NOVA allocates some unused memory pages to hold the data and writes the data into them.
 Then, it appends a log entry to the inode's log that points to the new pages and describes their logical location in the file.
 Since appending the log entry is atomic, the write is also atomic.

 Journaling

 Some file operations (e.g., moving a file from one directory to another) require modifying multiple inodes.
-To make these operations atomic, NOVA uses a simple journaling mechanisms.
+To make these operations atomic, NOVA uses a simple journaling mechanism.
 First, it writes the new log entries to ends of the inodes that the operation will affect, then it uses the journal to record the necessary updates to the inodes' log tail pointers.
 Next, it marks the journal as committed and applies the updates to the tail pointers.